Senior Handbook

 Pathways

 Visual Art is a General subject suited to students who are interested in pathways beyond school that lead to tertiary studies, vocational education or work.
 A course of study in Visual Art can establish a basis for further education and employment in the fields of arts practice, design, craft, and information technologies; broader areas in creative industries and cultural institutions; and diverse fields that use skills inherent in the subject.
-The processes and practices of Visual Art, such as self-directed learning and creative problemsolving, develop transferable 21st century skills that are highly valued in many areas of employment.
+The processes and practices of Visual Art, such as self-directed learning and creative problem solving, develop transferable 21st century skills that are highly valued in many areas of employment.
 Organisations increasingly seek employees who demonstrate work-related creativity, innovative thinking and diversity.

 Tertiary studies, vocational education or work experience in the area of visual arts can lead to and benefit careers in diverse fields such as: